alexliap/multiagent_games/README.md

 # Multi Agent Games

-The purpose of this project is to train an agent which learns to play the following game:
+The purpose of this project is to train an agent, through self play, to play the following game:

 - Color the tiles of the table below
 - Available colors are two (doesn't matter which they are)